It can get downright cold at Burning Man: Tips about coats and jackets

 Many people go for longer coats that may not be quite as thick as a full winter coat.
 Coats in the faux-fur realm or coats that are more like fleece robes can work nicely.
 Some people wear leather coats and jackets, and I wouldn’t say you’d be wrong if you packed a full-length vintage fur coat.
 I’m not sure how well real fur cleans up after a week in the desert, so bring fur with that awareness.
 Faux fur goes in the wash with relative ease.

-Long coats also have built in blankets, so to speak, if you sit down on the playa in them.
+Long coats also function as built-in blankets, so to speak.
+If you sit down on the dusty playa in a long coat, it can serve as your carry-with-you floor blanket.

 Many people bring vests, wear them and look great in them.
-They can help with layers and warmth.
+Vests can help with layers and warmth.
 And (guys especially) often wear them in the day as their tops, with nary a thing underneath.
+Quite a nice look.

 Bring a few coats in a variety of weights and lengths